frap/bootdev/README.md

-# boot-uccx
+# bootdev

-Playaround with UCCX stats access for wallboard
+Default project setup for boot and clojure for atea development